mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 You can always change the default state of an existing route by simply clicking on the field default state.
 The two possible values are _DRAFT_ or _PUBLIC_.

-You can delete a route but you must always leave at least one endpoint exposed by the CRUD service, otherwise the CRUD won't be accessible by anyone, neither your services in your project.
+You can delete a route but you must always leave at least one endpoint exposed by the [Crud Service](../../../runtime_suite/crud-service/overview_and_usage.md), otherwise the CRUD won't be accessible by anyone, neither your services in your project.

 ### How to create the fields of your CRUD by importing a JSON